 Lucie Bause was chosen as the successful artist after a two-round selection process that was open to artists locally and across Alberta.
-Lucie says her work aims to “recognize and honour the relationships between all aspects of Nature.”
-In her proposal submission, Lucie defined her concept as the “renewal and regeneration of the forest and the Wood Buffalo region…[which] celebrates life and light in the local natural environment.”
-Lucie is creating a triptych, a set of three paintings that together depict one cohesive image incorporating visual elements of the boreal forest and a stylized sun.
-In addition, Lucie will also create a fourth painting in collaboration with local students that mixes the same boreal forest motif with mixed media butterflies.
-This piece will visually pair with the main triptych and is an important community collaboration project.
+Lucie says her work aims to “recognize and honour the relationships between all aspects of nature.”
+In her submission, Lucie defined her concept as the “renewal and regeneration of the forest and the Wood Buffalo region…[which] celebrates life and light in the local natural environment.”
+Lucie created a triptych, a set of three paintings that depict one cohesive image incorporating visual elements of the boreal forest and a stylized sun.
+In addition, Lucie has created a fourth painting in collaboration with local students, mixing the same boreal forest motif with mixed media butterflies.
+This piece visually pairs with the main triptych and is an important community collaboration project.

-The Redpoll Centre in Shell Place, a collaborative social profit workspace hosted by the United Way of Fort McMurray, officially opened on September 9, 2015.
-As one of the tenants of this space, ACWB is pleased to commission artwork to commemorate the opening of this community hub.
-“Arts Council Wood Buffalo is honoured to receive support from the Alberta Foundation for the Arts to commission a unique piece of art that reflects the spirit of our community,” says Diana Moser, ACWB Programs & Partnerships Manager.
+The Redpoll Centre in Shell Place, officially opened on September 9, 2015.
+ACWB was pleased to commission artwork to commemorate the opening of this community hub.
+“Arts Council Wood Buffalo is honoured to receive support from the Alberta Foundation for the Arts to commission a unique piece of art that reflects the spirit of our community,” says Diana Moser, previous ACWB Programs & Partnerships Manager.
 “This project is an opportunity to increase the amount of publicly accessible art in our community, while also having our region represented within the province’s distinguished collection.”
-The AFA Public Art Commissions funding program assists not-for-profit organizations by providing a portion of the funding required to administer and commission a specific public art project, with the intent that the final work become part of the AFA permanent art collection.
-Once the artwork is installed, the AFA will be responsible for the ongoing maintenance and long-term care of the piece.
+The AFA Public Art Commissions funding program helps not-for-profit organizations by providing a portion of the funding required to administer and commission a specific public art project, with the intent that the final work become part of the AFA permanent art collection.
+Now that the artwork is installed, the AFA will be responsible for its ongoing maintenance and long-term care.